menhera-org/nc.menhera.org/index.md

 See [Policy](policy.html).

+## Updates
+- 2024-07-20: New upstream provider AS150369 (Infal TelHi) is now available and connected.

 ## Maintenance and network faults information

 - Planned (as of April 2024): \[Maintenance\] The access line for Tsuchiura networks will be down for a short time, to update equipments.
 The date will be announced when determined.